-On May 6, 2024, the FDA published a final rule amending the definition of an IVD device to include IVDs manufactured by a clinical laboratory.
-The final rule also announced the FDA's intention to phase out its general enforcement discretion policy.
-Unless the rule is overturned by a court or Congress, the medical device requirements for most LDTs will be phased in beginning on May 6, 2025.
-These requirements include premarket clearance, de novo authorization or premarket approval for each LDT performed by a laboratory, and postmarket registration and listing, medical device reporting, correction, removal, and recall, complaint handling, labeling, investigational device, and quality system requirements.
-Certain categories of LDTs will be subject to date.
-The proposed regulation would alter this historical position by classifying enforcement discretion with respect to some or all of these requirements.
-For example, FDA will apply enforcement discretion to currently marketed LDTs as medical devices, that were first offered prior to May 6, 2024, with respect to most quality system requirements and the requirement for premarket authorization if they are not modified or modified in only limited ways.
-Laboratories performing these tests are subject to other requirements, including the requirement to submit the labeling for the LDT to FDA for review, which would likely require us could be burdensome and expensive.
-FDA will similarly exercise enforcement discretion with respect to adhere to a more stringent regulatory framework, including pre-market premarket clearance, de novo classification, or premarket approval requirements quality system regulations, and post-market surveillance obligations. for LDTs approved by the New York State Clinical Laboratory Evaluation Program.
+The requirements established in the Final Rule include premarket authorization for some LDTs (510(k) clearance, de novo authorization or premarket approval) performed by a laboratory, and postmarket registration and listing, medical device reporting, correction, removal, and recall, complaint handling, labeling, investigational device, and quality system requirements.
+Certain categories of LDTs will be subject to enforcement discretion with respect to some or all of these requirements.
+For example, FDA will apply enforcement discretion to currently marketed LDTs that were first offered prior to May 6, 2024, with respect to most quality system requirements and the requirement for premarket authorization if they are not modified or modified in only limited ways.
+Laboratories performing these tests are subject to other requirements, including the requirement to submit the labeling for the LDT to FDA for review, which could be burdensome and expensive.
+FDA will similarly exercise enforcement discretion with respect to premarket clearance, de novo classification, or premarket approval requirements for LDTs approved by the New York State Clinical Laboratory Evaluation Program.

-Compliance with these additional regulatory requirements would will be time-consuming and expensive, potentially diverting resources from other aspects expensive.
+Compliance with these additional regulatory requirements will be time-consuming and expensive.
 If we are required to obtain premarket notification, de novo authorization or premarket approval for our existing tests, or for any future tests we may develop, we may be required to successfully complete analytical, pre-clinical and/or clinical studies beyond the studies we have already performed or planned to perform for our LDTs.
-These studies may be extensive and costly and may take a substantial period of our business, time to complete.
+These studies may be extensive and costly and may take a substantial period of time to complete.
 Any such studies may fail to generate data that meet the FDA's requirements.
-The proposed regulation, if adopted, could hinder our ability to introduce new tests to the market studies may also not be conducted in a timely manner which in turn, could impact our competitive position that meets the FDA's requirements, and market share.
-Moreover, failure to comply with these and other FDA regulations could result in legal actions, including fines and penalties.
-If adopted in its proposed form or otherwise, therefore may not support the regulation of LDTs as medical devices could have a significant negative impact on our operations and financial performance. marketing application.
+The studies may also not be conducted in a manner that meets the FDA's requirements, and therefore may not support the marketing application.
 There can be no assurance that the submission of such an application will result in a timely response by the FDA or a favorable outcome that will allow the test to be marketed.
-In addition, we will may be able forced to fully mitigate stop selling our tests or we may be required to modify claims for or make other changes to our tests while we work to obtain FDA clearance, approval or de novo authorization.
+In addition, we may be forced to stop selling our tests or we may be required to modify claims for or make other changes to our tests while we work to obtain FDA clearance approval or de novo authorization.
 Our business may be adversely affected while such review is ongoing and if we are ultimately unable to obtain premarket clearance, de novo authorization or premarket approval.

-Various bills have been introduced in Congress seeking to substantially revamp the risks associated with the FDA's proposed or final regulation of both LDTs and IVDs, but no legislation has been enacted thus far.
+Various bills have been introduced in Congress seeking to substantially revamp the regulation of both LDTs and IVDs, but no legislation has been enacted thus far.